-The purpose of this charter is to develop a model for Information Dissemination (ID) that supports asynchronous data and event distribution, data replication and third-party data delivery in real-time environments.
+The purpose of this charter is to develop a model and define operations Information Dissemination (ID) that support asynchronous data and event distribution.
+Data replication and third-party data delivery in real-time environments are major use cases.

-For background information on 'Grid Data Distribution', as it was previously referred to prior to being renamed 'Information Dissemination', review: https://forge.gridforum.org/docman2/ViewCategory.php?group\id=49&category\id=506.
+For background information on Information Dissemination, which was previously known as 'Grid Data Distribution', please review:

+https://forge.gridforum.org/docman2/ViewCategory.php?group_id=49&category_id=506.